Atyantik/reactpwa.com/docs/configuration.md

 HSTS preloading is browser's inbuilt function whereby a global list of hosts enfore their site to use HTTPS only.
 Enabling it forces the user to access the site on `HTTPS` only.

-**NOTE: If HSTS is disabled setting other HSTS options will not affect the app.**
+> **NOTE: If HSTS is disabled, setting other HSTS options will not affect the app.**

 ## Single Page Application (SPA)
 Run & build the application as a Single Page Application.
 Uses HashRouter and is ideal for applications that does not require server support or SEO.